madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 .. figure:: /generated/reei/sin-saw-plot.png
    :name: reei-sin-saw-plot

-   Transformation of a sawtooth function into a linear regression
+   Transformation of a sawtooth function in preparation for linear regression [errata-reei-15]_

 .. table:: Numerical data for the points shown in :numref:`reei-sin-saw-plot`.
    :name: reei-sin-saw-data